DSSS24/DSSS24.github.io/faq.md

 Yes, this is an integral part of the curriculum and team building.

 Do you have additional questions to be clarified, which are not covered here?
-Do not hesitate to reach out to Patricia Heuberger at (patricia.heuberger@zhaw.ch).
+Do not hesitate to reach out to Patricia Heuberger at [patricia.heuberger@zhaw.ch](patricia.heuberger@zhaw.ch).

-## Content Questions
+# Content Questions